tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/控制台使用手册/产品管理/设备接入准备_intl.md

 2. Click **Create Product**, enter "Product name" and "Product description", select "Region", "Product type", "Authentication method" and "Data format", and click **Create** to generate the product.
 A product is essentially a collection of devices of a certain type, and you can manage all the devices through the product.

  - Product type:
- general products use wireless communication (2G/3G/4G/Wi-Fi) or wired communication, and you can perform secondary development on their communication modules.
+ Standard products use wireless communication (2G/3G/4G/Wi-Fi) or wired communication, and you can perform secondary development on their communication modules.
  NB-IoT products use NB-IoT wireless communication, and you can use the ISP's communication module for communication through the serial port AT commands.
  - Product name: 1-32 letters, numbers and underscores, which can be modified.
  - Authentication method: